 Why should patients and the public be concerned about animal research?

-• The methods used to design, conduct and translate the research are inadequate
+• The methods used are inadequate

 • The research lacks scientific rigor